 - 1 ½ cups boiling water

-- ½ cup seasoned rice vinegar or ½ of white OR apple cider vinegar mixed with 1 tbsp of sugar
+- ½ cup seasoned rice vinegar or ½ of white OR apple cider vinegar mixed with 1 tablespoon of sugar

 - ¼ cup apple cider vinegar